Vantiq/vantiq-extension-sources/README.md

  - `resourceId` -- the name of the source being configured
  - `object` -- a JSON object.
 The configuration document provided in the VANTIQ source definition will be in a property named `config`.

-> Note:  At this time, the only data we believe we require for extension sources is the
+> Note:  At this time, the only data required for extension sources is the
 > configuration document.
 > At some point in the future, one or more additional properties may be required.
+> See note in [Defining a Type/Implementation](#defining_a_type) regarding property naming.

 ### publish Operation